Dutch University Key Facts and Unique Aspects

 - School year starts in September, but several universities offer mid year entry in February

 - Many options for pursuing Liberal Arts.
-In the last 14 years, six universities set up comprehensive Liberal Arts colleges or individual tracks.
+In the last 20 years, Ten universities set up comprehensive Liberal Arts colleges or individual tracks.

 - Most of the courses taught in English are open enrolment: If you are qualified, you will gain admission.
 Some especially popular programs such as medicine, psychology, international business administration, economics and physiotherapy, are Numerus Fixus and will result in a more competitive entry and evaluation.